 Specific clinical concerns of travellers with special needs and specific clinical contexts, applying the principles from Travel Medicine 1.

 This paper builds on the introductory concepts covered in GENA 713.
 The importance and prevention of non-intentional injury, safety and security issues during travel are explored.
 Specific clinical contexts to be covered include fitness to fly/aviation medicine, food- and water-borne disease, preventing food- and water-borne disease, preventing insect-borne disease, sexually transmitted infections, travel dermatology and tuberculosis.
-Management of the returning traveller or recent migrant is also covered.
+Management of the returning traveller is also covered.

 |Paper title||Travel Medicine 2: Applied Concepts|